cboettig/ews-review/manuscript.md

 Not all regime shifts are rapid.
 Some systems undergo bifurcations between qualitatively different, but quantitatively similar regimes.
 These transitions may be reversible.
-In a management setting, such qualitative changes may be insignificant, so warning signals that detect such transitions may be effective "false positives."
+In a management setting, such qualitative changes may be gradual, so warning signals that detect such transitions may be effective "false positives."

 CSD precedes several types of these non-catastrophic bifurcations.
 In the subcritical form of a Hopf bifurcation, a system transitions from a stable